-Overall company materiality £8.5m (2022: £3.4m).
-How we determined it 5% of profit before tax Rationale for benchmark applied Profit Before Tax (PBT) is a key measure used by the shareholders in assessing the performance of the company, and is a generally accepted auditing benchmark.
+Overall company materiality £8.8m (2023: £8.5m).
+How we determined it 5% of Profit Before Tax Rationale for benchmark applied Profit Before Tax (PBT) is a key measure used by the shareholders in assessing the performance of the company, and is a generally accepted auditing benchmark.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% (2022: 75%%) of overall materiality, amounting to £6.4m (2022: £2.5m) for the company financial statements.
+Our performance materiality was 75% (2023: 75%) of overall materiality, amounting to £6.6m (2023: £6.4m) for the company financial statements.

-In determining the performance materiality, we considered a number of factors - the history of misstatements, risk assessment and aggregation risk and the effectiveness of controls - and concluded that an amount at the lower end of our normal range was appropriate.
+In determining the performance materiality, we considered a number of factors - the history of misstatements, risk assessment and aggregation risk and the effectiveness of controls - and concluded that an amount in the middle of our normal range was appropriate.

-We agreed with the Board of Directors that we would report to them misstatements identified during our audit above £8.5m (2022: £3.4m) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Board of Directors that we would report to them misstatements identified during our audit above £440k (2023: £424k) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.